|OLLI FREQUENTLY ASKED QUESTIONS

 What topics are offered?

-Each semester, OLLI offers about 85 diverse study groups in the following disciplines and others: Literature, Creative Arts, History, Science and Technology, and Contemporary Issues.
+Each semester, OLLI offers about 90 diverse study groups in the following disciplines like Literature, Creative Arts, History, Science and Technology, and Contemporary Issues.
 Most study groups range in size from 10 to 25 members.

 Do you have prerequisites or exams?